solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

 ## Summary

-- **Versioned Transactions** refers to a way to support both legacy versions and newer versions of transaction formats.
-The original transaction format is "legacy" and new transaction versions start at version 0.
-Versioned transactions were implemented to support the use of Address Lookup Tables (also called lookup tables or LUTs).
+- **Versioned Transactions** in Solana allows support for both legacy and newer transaction formats.
+The original format is referred to as "legacy," while new formats begin at version 0.
+Versioned transactions were introduced to accommodate the use of Address Lookup Tables (LUTs).
-- **Address Lookup Tables** are accounts used to store addresses of other accounts, which can then be referenced in versioned transactions using a 1 byte index instead of the full 32 bytes per address.
-This enables the creation of more complex transactions than what was possible prior to the introduction of LUTs.
+- **Address Lookup Tables** are special accounts that store the addresses of other accounts.
+In versioned transactions, these addresses can be referenced by a 1-byte index instead of the full 32-byte address.
+This optimization enables more complex transactions than previously possible.

 ## Lesson

 By design, Solana transactions are limited to 1232 bytes.
-Transactions exceeding this size will fail.
-While this enables a number of network optimizations, it can also limit the types of atomic operations that can be performed on the network.
+Transactions exceeding this limit will fail, which restricts the size of atomic operations that can be performed.
+While this limit allows for optimizations at the network level, it imposes restrictions on transaction complexity.

-To help get around the transaction size limitation, Solana released a new transaction format that allows support for multiple versions of transaction formats.
-At the time of writing, Solana supports two transaction versions:
+To address transaction size limitations, Solana introduced a new transaction format supporting multiple versions.
+Currently, two transaction versions are supported:

-1. `legacy` - the original transaction format
+1. `legacy` - The original transaction format
-2. `0` - the newest transaction format that includes support for Address Lookup Tables
+2. `0` - The latest format, which supports Address Lookup Tables.

+Existing Solana programs do not require changes to support versioned transactions.
-Versioned transactions don't require any modifications to existing Solana programs, but any client-side code created prior to the release of versioned transactions should be updated.
+However, client-side code created prior to their introduction should be updated.
 In this lesson, we'll cover the basics of versioned transactions and how to use them, including:

 - Creating versioned transactions
 - Creating and managing lookup tables